JoshuaKoh/async-werewolf/roles.md

 ### Veteran Bodyguard
 * **TEAM:** Village
-* **RACE:** Human
+* **SPECIES:** Human
 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes
 * **ACTIVE NIGHT 0:** No

 You are have been many times on the battlefield, and have witnessed all sort of killings.
 This gives you the ability to distinguish fighting styles and detect ambushes, even in a dark night.
 Each night, you may choose a player to protect, like the [Bodyguard](#bodyguard).
-In addition to protecting them, you will be informed by the Moderator if there were any attacks to the player you're protecting, and by who (only the race is revealed, not the identity of the attacking players).
+In addition to protecting them, you will be informed by the Moderator if there were any attacks to the player you're protecting, and by who (only the species is revealed, not the identity of the attacking players).

 ## Alchemist
 * **TEAM:** Village
-* **RACE:** Human
+* **SPECIES:** Human
 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No